monikasuszkova/libraries-data/README.md

 * **<time_reference>** Current registry (snapshot as of 06-08-2025)
 * **<resource_url>** https://mk.gov.cz/evidence-knihoven-adresar-knihoven-evidovanych-ministerstvem-kultury-a-souvisejici-informace-cs-341

-The created metadata will be placed in the head of the JSON-LD file that we recommended in the second task.
+The created metadata will be placed in the head of the JSON-LD file that we proposed in the second task.